 |GetType||Gets the Type of the current instance.
 (Inherited from Object.)|

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

 A common reason for an encoding or decoding operation to fail is if the underlying encoding class does not provide a mapping between a character and an equivalent byte sequence.
+For example, an ASCIIEncoding object cannot decode a byte value greater than 0x7F.
 If an input byte sequence cannot be converted to an output character, a object emits a replacement string into the output to represent the original input byte sequence.
 The conversion process then continues to decode the remainder of the original input.